redislabs-training/slides-as-code-setup/README.md

 ```

 This will set up a new presentation for you and create a `package.info` file, storing the version of the docker image needed to run it.
-A `.gitignore` file will be created for you as well, ignoring all template files, making sure you don't blow up your repository size unnecessarily.
+A `.gitignore` file will be created for you as well, ignoring all template files, making sure you don't inflate your repository size unnecessarily.

 #### Setting up an existing presentation
 Since template files are not meant to be committed in the repository, there has to be a way to "hydrate" your presentation after cloning so it works properly.